You Will Survive Monitoring Kafka Streams

 Untitled 9Untitled 10

-These two graphs are currently computed and made available through the Responsive Platform.
+These two graphs are currently computed and made available through the Metrics API in the Responsive Control Plane.

 Overview